 The diagnosis of frozen shoulder is usually made on the basis of your medical history and physical examination.
 One key finding that helps differentiate a frozen shoulder from a rotator cuff tear is how the shoulder moves.
 With frozen shoulder, the shoulder motion is the same whether the patient or the doctor tries to move the arm.
 With a rotator cuff tear, the patient cannot move the arm.
 But when someone else lifts the arm it can be moved in a nearly normal range of motion.

 How can Frozen Shoulder Syndrome be Treated?

-Georgia Clinic of Chiropractic treats a wide range of conditions, including plantar fasciitis, tendonitis, and torn meniscus.
+Georgia Clinic of Chiropractic treats a wide range of conditions, including plantar fasciitis, tendonitis, IT Band Syndrome and torn meniscus.
 To watch videos of our patients’ experiences and the conditions they were treated for, visit our website.

 The Georgia Clinic of Chiropractic Blog is written by Dr. Mark Huntsman.